Azure/video-analyzer-widgets/packages/web-components/src/time-ruler/README.md

 -   date - the start date for the ruler (left bar string). (type Date)

 -   To customize colors you can change 2 css variables:
-    -   --ruler-small-scale-color: the small scale color;
+    -   --ruler-small-scale-color: the small scale color.
-    -   --ruler-text-color: the date text and large scale color;
+    -   --ruler-text-color: the date text and large scale color.
+    -   --ruler-time-color: the times text color.

 ## Please see examples: